Bryan Reynolds Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.
+- The Braves pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Braves have a 3.91 team ERA that ranks ninth across all MLB pitching staffs.

-- The Braves allow the fourth-fewest home runs in baseball (118 total, 1.1 per game).
+- Braves pitchers combine to allow 119 home runs (1.1 per game), the fourth-fewest in baseball.

-- In his most recent appearance on Tuesday, the right-hander tossed 6 2/3 innings against the Los Angeles Angels, giving up one earned run while surrendering five hits.
+- In his most recent time out on Wednesday, the righty threw five innings against the Los Angeles Angels, allowing three earned runs while surrendering six hits.

+- In 17 games this season, the 29-year-old has put up a 4.42 ERA and 4.9 strikeouts per nine innings, while allowing a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.